Queensland shooting: Two police officers, and member of public, killed at remote property

 Ms Carroll said the offenders are yet to be taken into custody, and that the police operation involves PolAir - which provides aerial support to police - and specialist forces.

-She added that it is the largest loss of life suffered in one incident in recent times, paying tribute to the police officers who "paid the ultimate sacrifice to keep our community safe".
+She added that it is the largest loss of life suffered in one incident in recent times, paying tribute to the officers who "paid the ultimate sacrifice to keep our community safe".

 Mark Ryan, Queensland Police Minister, also spoke at the news conference, describing the incident as "a traumatic, confronting and devastating event for our community".